 Was it the nerves about our new yacht that made me puke?

 I’m not sure what made me sick – I’ve never been ill like that unless it was too much drink or bad food.
 I didn’t drink and everyone else was fine – we all ate the same food.
 Perhaps it was nerves?!

 Anyway, I felt good enough to get in the car and thought ‘nothing is going to stop me from checking out the boat!’
 We arrived at the airport a full hour before our estimates.
 Traveling during rush hour is always fraught with slow traffic so we left very early.
 To our surprise, the entire route went without one slow-down!
 That’s uncommon for the M25 at 8 am!

 Once we arrived our first port of call was breakfast.
 We gobbled down a full English and then set out to get a few small items we couldn’t get before we left.
 I found some face cream with SPF and some body sun cream in 100ml bottles.
 Hubby and I are flying with carry-on’s only so the liquid situation is often a pain.

 Where are we going?

-So, right at this very moment we’re now somewhere over mainland Europe heading down to the Spanish Island of Mallorca.
-We left a grey drizzly England and now I’m looking out at beautiful blue sky.
+So, right at this very moment, we’re now somewhere over mainland Europe heading down to the Spanish Island of Mallorca.
+We left a grey drizzly England and now I’m looking out at a beautiful blue sky.
 How exciting.
-(I, did however, forget to look on the map to see where this Island is.
+(I, did, however, forget to look on the map to see where this Island is.
 In actuality, I have no idea where in the world that we’re flying to.
 Geography was never a strong subject.
 Note to self – look on a map to figure out where I am).

 Hubby and I purchased some Sushi from Yo Sushi before we got on the plane so we’ve already enjoyed a nice light and refreshing meal.